Loading...

 , you need to make some changes to DNS.
 There are two methods detailed in the following pages:

 Note: custom domains currently require manual confirmation by us.
 This will be integrated directly into the Fission CLI and be fully automated.
-For now, contact us on our support page if you want to use this feature.
+For now, if you want to use this feature.

 Fission Platform APIs